Do you need conveyancing advice from our specialist solicitors?

 - AML & ID check fee £25 (plus VAT at 20% (£5)) per client

-A typical subtotal for properties with a value of up to £1 million is:£1,419.40 - £3,069.40 (inclusive of VAT at 20%) with an additional £600 legal fee (plus VAT at 20% (£120)) for a leasehold property and an additional £300 legal fee (plus VAT at 20% (£60)) for a shared ownership property.
+A typical subtotal for properties with a value of up to £1 million is: £1,509.40 - £3,129.40 (inclusive of VAT at 20%) with additional charges as mentioned above for leasehold and shared ownership properties.

 **In addition to our legal fees, we charge a fee for transferring money electronically.

-*** In addition to our legal fees, where a client chooses to use our digital conveyancing tools package as part of their conveyancing instruction, (this will include using our App, online portal and secure digital conveyancing services) our digital conveyancing fee will be charged.
+*** In addition to our legal fees, where a client chooses to use our digital conveyancing tools package as part of their conveyancing instruction (this will include using our App, online portal and secure digital conveyancing services) our digital conveyancing fee will be charged.

 Referral fee (if any)